uf2020/ccxt/Manual.md

 - `market.timeout / market['timeout'] / $market->timeout`: A timeout in milliseconds for a request-response roundtrip (default timeout is 10000 ms = 10 seconds).
 You should always set it to a reasonable value, hanging forever with no timeout is not your option, for sure.

 - `market.rateLimit / market['rateLimit'] / $market->rateLimit`: A request rate limit in milliseconds.
 Specifies the required minimal delay between two consequent HTTP requests to the same market.
 This parameter is not used for now (reserved for future).

+- `market.userAgent / market['userAgent'] / $market->userAgent`: An object to set HTTP User-Agent header to.
+The ccxt library will set its User-Agent by default.
+Some markets may not like it.
+If you are having difficulties getting a reply from a market and want to turn User-Agent off or use the default one, set this value to false, undefined, or an empty string.

 - `market.verbose / market['verbose'] / $market->verbose`: A boolean flag indicating whether to log HTTP requests to stdout (verbose flag is false by default).